 Indeed, we are changing the ocean’s acidity very fast, and it is unprecedented.
 It is very alarming!
 According to research, most marine species have never adjusted to the changing pH level of 6.

 But remember that this must not be the ocean’s fate.
 Reduce the risk of this catastrophe by reducing our carbon dioxide emissions now.

 Far-Reaching Effect of Ocean’s Acidification

-With the increasing acidification of the oceans, it can lead to carbonate shortage.
-This is an important building block that plants and animals need so they can build their skeletons and shells.
-Apart from corals, other animals that use carbonate to strengthen and build their shells like calcifiers can also suffer.
+The increasing acidification of the oceans can lead to carbonate shortage.
+This is an important building block that plants and animals need to build their skeletons and shells.
+Apart from corals, other animals that use carbonate to strengthen and build their shells, like calcifiers, can also suffer.
 Examples of these are oysters, clams, crabs, and lobsters.

 A direct impact may refer to the physiology of plants and animals.
 It can result in the lack of available carbonate needed by their bodies to strengthen and build their skeletons and shells.
-Due to the increasing acidity, in the coming years, some fish may reduce their ability to breathe.
+Due to the increasing acidity, some fish may reduce their ability to breathe in the coming years.
 It can also increase the growth rates of sea stars.

 Furthermore, the ocean’s acidification can limit the smelling cues of some fishes.
 This affects their direction to their suitable habitat or their predators.
 It can divert their energy away from some survival tasks which many species have.

-Meanwhile, the indirect effects include the loss of the habitat of the fishes.
+Meanwhile, the indirect effects include the loss of the habitat of the fish.
 It can also change the abundance of predator populations and change food availability,